ucl-contoso-chat/ucl-openai-search/app/backend/evaluation/README.md

 $env:AZURE_ML_MANAGED_KEY = "<access-key>"
 ```

-On the other hand, to use instances deployed on openai.com, you need to set the following environment varibles:
+On the other hand, to use instances deployed on openai.com, you need to set the following environment variables:

 ```shell
 # Shell